vickneee/SEP-R1/README.md

 This [document](LOCALIZATION.md) explains how localization is implemented in the project.

 ## Docker

 This [document](https://github.com/vickneee/SEP-R1/blob/main/DOCKER.md) explains how to build and run the library management system using Docker.

+## SonarQube / SonarCloud Integration

+This [document](SONARQUBE.md) provides instructions on how to integrate SonarQube or SonarCloud into your project for continuous code quality inspection.

 ## Members
 - Monami Kirjavainen